Orphan wells in Alberta, Canada

-Orphan wells in Alberta, Canada are inactive oil or gas well sites that have no solvent owner that can be held legally or financially accountable for the decommissioning and reclamation obligations to ensure public safety and to address environmental liabilities.
+Orphan wells in Alberta, Canada are inactive oil or gas well sites that have no solvent owner who can be held legally or financially accountable for the decommissioning and reclamation obligations to ensure public safety and to address environmental liabilities.

 The 100% industry-funded Alberta Energy Regulator (AER)—the sole regulator of the province's energy sector—manages licensing and enforcement related to the full lifecycle of oil and gas wells based on Alberta Environment Ministry requirements, including orphaned and abandoned wells.
 Oil and gas licensees are liable for the responsible and safe closure and clean-up of their oil and gas well sites under the Polluter Pays Principle (PPP) as a legal asset retirement obligation (ARO).
 An operator's liability for surface reclamation issues continues for 25 years following the issuance of a site reclamation certificate.
 There is also a lifelong liability in case of contamination.

 Once the current environmental legislation was in place, and the industry-led and industry-funded Orphan Wells Association (OWA), was established in 2002, some orphan wells became the OWA's responsibility.
 OWA's Inventory does not include legacy wells which are more complex, time-intensive and costly to remediate.
 Following the 2014 downturn in the global price of oil, there was a "tsunami" of orphaned wells, facilities, and pipelines resulting from bankruptcies.

 As of March 2023, oil and gas companies owe rural municipalities $268 million in unpaid taxes; they owe landowners "tens of millions in unpaid lease payments".
 Original owners of what are now orphan wells "failed to fulfill their responsibility for costly end-of-life decommissioning and restoration work"; some sold these wells "strategically to insolvent operators".
 Landowners suffer both "environmental and economic consequences" of having these wells on their property.
 OWA funding is underfunded by at least several hundred million.
 The total estimate for cleaning up all existing sites is as much as $260 billion.
 Remediation is paid for through federal and provincial bailouts, a PPP violation.